iterative/ldb-resources/_README_draft.md

 LDB command `GET` in examples above does four distinct things: it creates a targer folder, stages a namesake dataset there, performs logical addition of objects mentioned in query, and instantiates the result.

 * Note that objects in folders `"large-cats"` and `"small-head"` can be overlapping – for example, the same animal can be labeled `"size": "large"` but not occupy much real estate in the image.
-In that case, the same object will be present in both folders, but LDB is smart enough to avoid double transfer and storage by using a local cache.
+In that case, the same object will be present in both folders, yet LDB is smart enough to avoid double transfer and storage by using a local cache.

 * Also note that the first query explicitly referenced cloud storage, while the second did not.
 LDB indexes unknown data objects at first encounter, so subsequent queries can run from the internal LDB index addressable under the reserved name "root".